kawu/hist-pl/cluster-lang/README.md

 * `--baseeps` and `--epsmax`: DBSCAN `epsilon` parameter for a given word is computed as `min(baseeps*n, epsmax)` where `n` is the lenght of the word.
-* --dist: Type of edit distance function.
+* `--dist`: Type of the edit distance function.
 Possible choices are:
-  `levenshtein` (default) and `posmod` (position modifier is used to decrease operation costs closer to the end of the word).
+  `levenshtein` (default) and `posmod` (position modifier is used to decrease costs of edit operations performed closer to the end of the word).

 Run `cluster-lang --help` to see the complete list of program arguments.